hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 --------------------------

 Both actions and remote schemas can be used to extend Hasura with business logic.
-However, they have different use cases.
+However, they have slightly different use cases.

 **Actions**

-Actions are used when there is a REST endpoint that we want to call from Hasura.
+Actions can be used when we want to call a REST endpoint from Hasura as a resolver for some custom types.
-They are especially useful when working with serverless functions.
+They are especially useful for setting up serverless functions as resolvers.

 **Remote schemas**

-If you have an existing GraphQL API or if you're comfortable building a GraphQL server yourself, you can use :ref:`remote schemas <remote_schemas>`.
+If you have an existing GraphQL API or if you're comfortable building a GraphQL server yourself, you can use :ref:`remote schemas <remote_schemas>` to add custom types and resolvers.

 Learn more
 ----------